Marc Lerchenmüller

 Marc J. Lerchenmüller, Carolin Lerchenmüller, Leo Schmallenbach, Anupam B. Jena

-In our latest longitudinal study my co-authors, Dr. Carolin Lerchenmueller, Leo Schmallenbach, Prof. Dr. Anupam B. Jena and me found that women first authors have been under-represented in COVID-19-related research particularly at the beginning of the pandemic.
+Together with my co-authors – Carolin Lerchenmueller, Leo Schmallenbach, and Bapu Jena – we found that women first authors have been under-represented in COVID-19-related research particularly at the beginning of the pandemic.

 The reduction in women’s COVID-19-related research output appears particularly concerning as many disciplines informing the response to the pandemic had near equal gender shares of first authorship in the year prior to the pandemic.
 This is a global phenomenon with almost every geographical area affected.
-Even though our analysis leads us to be cautiously optimistic that the reduced women’s COVID-19 research activity might have been temporary, we worry that the absence of many expert women voices during the initial response to the pandemic impacted individuals and society!
-The acute productivity drain magnifies deep-rooted obstacles on the way to gender equity in scientific contribution.”
+Even though our analysis leads us to be cautiously optimistic that the reduced women’s COVID-19 research activity might have been temporary, we worry that the absence of many expert women voices during the initial response to the pandemic impacted individuals and society! ”

 Marc J. Lerchenmüller, Olav Sorenson,